IIIF/cookbook-recipes/recipe/0045-css/index.md

 ## Use Case

-Two different authors have each made an annotation on a visual resource.
-To distinguish their authors, each will be in a different text color.
+You have two different authors who have each made an annotation on a visual resource.
+You'd like to distinguish the authors visually in the presentation, putting each annotation text in a different text color.

 ## Implementation Notes